bhanuc/Alphonso/README.md

 Package metadata mostly contains what versions of a package are available.
 These cannot be cached for very long since the package can be updated.
 By default, it is cached for 60 seconds.
 You can modify this with `CACHE_PACKAGE_TTL`.
 Etags are also supported and cached to further speed up access.

 The tarballs are the actual code and never change once they are uploaded (though they can be removed via unpublishing).
-These are downloaded one time from npmjs.org per package and version, stored in S3 and in the local tmp folder for future requests.
-These have a very long max-age header.
+These are downloaded one time from npmjs.org per package and version, stored in specified folder.

-In the event npmjs.org is offline, elephant will use the most recent package metadata that was requested from npmjs.org until it comes back online.
+In the event npmjs.org is offline, alphonso will use the most recent package metadata that was requested from npmjs.org until it comes back online.

 npm commands supported
 ----------------------